 Lying flat on a mattress for hours on end would certainly leave you with a stiff, creaky neck in the morning.
 Which might make you wonder: Would your baby sleep more comfortably with a pillow — and is it okay to give her one?
 Continue reading “At what age is it safe for a baby to have a pillow?” »

-- How to care for a premature baby?
+- How to use a hooded towel for your baby?

 - Indoor Swings: Swinging, Spinning and Rocking in Kids’ Room